Africa Humanitarian Action: 2000–2005

 The war with Ethiopia and Eritrea resulted in hundreds of thousands of displaced people.
 Ethnic clashes had left nearly 100,000 Ethiopians internally displaced.
 The total number of refugees and IDPs was 65,293 and 250,000 respectively.

 An estimated 38,500 refugees had gone through the UNHCR-led voluntary repatriation program started in 2004.
 As of 2005, 210,000 Liberian IDPs had been assisted to return home.
 The total number of refugees and IDPs was 23,000 and 464,000 respectively.

 More than four years after the issue of internal displacement was taken off the agenda in Rwanda, conditions in the villages inhabited by the resettled IDPs call for renewed attention.
 An organized repatriation process had begun, even though; there is still intimidation of those seeking to return by leaders trying to keep their resistance intact.
 The total number of refugees and IDPs was 145,704 and 4,158 respectively.

-2,610,000 million people had been affected by the violence in Darfur and some estimates put the death toll as high as 300,000 caused by the conflict between the government forces and, the SLA, JEM and Janjaweed military action, exposure, starvation and disease.
+2,610,000 people had been affected by the violence in Darfur and some estimates put the death toll as high as 300,000 caused by the conflict between the government forces and, the SLA, JEM and Janjaweed military action, exposure, starvation and disease.
 An estimated of six million of Sudanese citizens had been forced to leave their home as a direct or indirect result of fighting between government troops and allied militias and various insurgent groups.
 The total number of refugees and IDPs was 693,267 and 5,300,000 respectively.
 The various programmes AHA participated in were food distribution and medical services.